hotequil/hotequil/README.md

 # Hello world :hand:!

-## :man: I'm a front-end developer and:
+## :man: I'm a front-end developer (for me, programming is like a leisure) and:

 We are together in this magical world of programming, creating, working hard and transforming other people's lives, through practical, objective and quick solutions.
-For me, programming is like a leisure.

 ## :shipit: In my life, i like:

 - :computer: program in my free time to develop my personal study projects;
 - :minidisc: listening to music;
-- :books: read about programming, economics and politics;
+- :books: read about programming, economics, politics and others;
 - :pencil2: write my daily thoughts;
 - :bird: take care of my dear little bird;
 - :coffee: drink a lot of coffee;